hichemhadhri/Enzyme-Stability-Prediction/README.md

 ##### `6-CNN_optimization.ipynb`
 Further optimization of our designed model

 ##### `7-Effect_mutations_alone.ipynb`

-Use properties found by proteins grouping.
+Uses properties found by proteins grouping.
 Each datapoint of the train set consists of the comparision between the wildtype and a mutated protein.
 The difference in temperature is used as label.
 Those results are not combined with the protein's sequence here, and we only use a MLP.

 ##### `8-Effect_mutations-xgboostl.ipynb`
 As the 7th model, we only use the data on the mutations, here with another model (XGBoost)

 ##### `9-Effect_mutations_and_seqs.ipynb`

-Combine the data about the proteins to a CNN trained on the sequences
+Combines the data about the proteins to a CNN trained on the sequences

 ##### `10-Protbert.ipynb`
-use protBert to predict thermostability of a sequence
+uses protBert to predict thermostability of a sequence

 ##### `11-Protbert_Mutation.ipynb`
-use pairs of mutant and wild type sequences to train protBert and predict difeerence in thermostability
+uses pairs of mutant and wild type sequences to train protBert and predict difeerence in thermostability

 <br>
 **Note:** Both notebooks have been ran on google Colab  and their results are saved in the `experiments/models/protbert` folder

 ##### `helpers.py`
-contain common functions used in the experiments
+contains common functions used in the experiments

 ---